rbachawal/project1/cortexstyle.md

 does NOT describe code documentation practices, they are explained elsewhere.

 The first thing to remember is that a coding style exists for us to make understanding code easier for a project participant.
-To this end, a code should be as uniform and idiomatic as possible similarly with the properties that make usual human speech easier to understand.
+To this end, a code should be as uniform and idiomatic as possible similarly to the properties that make usual human speech easier to understand.

 Motr coding style is based on the Linux kernel coding style, which everyone is advised to familiarize with at [Linux Kernel Coding Style](https://www.kernel.org/doc/Documentation/process/coding-style.rst).

-## Best Practises for Motr Coding Style:
+## Motr Coding Style Guidelines

   * Tabs are 8 characters;